Remato/crypto-trader-app/README.md

   - Frontend
     - It is a `React Native` application built using the `Expo SDK 50`, consumes the backend API and has connections to `Binance Websockets` to update the charts in `real time`

+## 🏆 Challenges

+Perhaps the hardest part was making the Binance API available online so that the Android installation file could be made available.

+- Binance API cannot run on US clients, servers generally default to North American servers

+- I needed to change the server region to Asia so that there would be no problem with the API

 ## ⚙️ Execution